 Medication records provide documentation that demonstrates the proper use of a drug.
-Medication and treatment records should be kept for 12 months after the animal has been treated or as long as the farm has been operating under current ownership if less than 1 year.
+Medication and treatment records should be kept for 12 months after the animal has been treated or as long as the farm has been operating under current ownership if less than 1 year (this includes new construction).
 Sites that have not treated any animals in the past 12 months or that participate in an antibiotic-free marketing program still need to provide documentation that no animals were treated and when those animals were marketed.

-Minimum Requirement for Medication and Treatment Records Date Date Animal/ Product Dose Route Given By Withdrawal Time
+Minimum Requirement for Medication and Treatment Records Date Animal/ Group ID Product Name Dose Route Given By Withdrawal Time

+Animal health products are defined as injectable or orally administered biologicals or pharmaceuticals. (i.e., antibiotics, anti-inflammatories, vaccines, and reproductive injectables).
 Most animal health products require storage in a clean, dry, and dark location.
 Follow proper drug storage instructions located on the label or according to a written SOP or a written veterinarian recommendation.
 Animal health products must not be expired.
 Animal health products should be stored in the original container bearing the product label.
 If a product is placed in another container, it must be clearly labeled immediately to prevent misidentification.